abdopcnet/proxmox-installer-sh/README.md

 This script simplifies the process of installing Proxmox VE on a fresh Debian 12 (Bookworm) installation.
 It follows the official Proxmox installation guide, adding functions for pre-install checks, Proxmox repository setup, GPG verification, OS update, and kernel installations.

-To begin the installation run following command.
+To begin the installation run following command as root.

 ```sh
 bash ./proxmox-installer.sh